Careers360 Logo

 NCERT exemplar Class 9 Maths solutions chapter 13 deals with the comprehension of the following topics:

-• The volume of cube or cuboid is given as the product of three mutually perpendicular sides.
+• The volume of a cube or cuboid is given as the product of three mutually perpendicular sides.

-• The surface area of any sphere or hemisphere is discussed in both cases whether it is solid or hollow.
+• The surface area of any sphere or hemisphere is discussed in both cases, whether it is solid or hollow.

-NCERT Class 9 Exemplar Solutions for Other Subjects:
+NCERT Exemplar Class 9 Maths Solutions Chapter-Wise

-NCERT Class 9 Maths Exemplar Solutions for Other Chapters:
+NCERT Class 9 Exemplar Solutions Subject-Wise:

-Also, Read NCERT Solution Subject Wise
+NCERT Solution Subject Wise

-Check NCERT Notes Subject Wise
+NCERT Notes Subject Wise

-Also Check NCERT Books and NCERT Syllabus here
+NCERT Books and NCERT Syllabus here

 Frequently Asked Questions (FAQs)